myofficework000/LingoLeap/README.md

-# LingoLeap — multilingual learning app starter
+# LingoLeap — multilingual learning app

 LingoLeap is a buildable Android app for short, game-like Indian-language learning loops.
 The prototype reference image below defines the intended journey and visual direction; the implementation uses Material 3 tokens rather than copied hard-coded screen colors.